valekuro/stargazers/README.md

 </p>

 ## Result screen
-To show stargazers list, I prefer to use a FlatList instead of Scrollview because FlatList is more efficient: it only renders the items that are currently visible on the screen.
+To show stargazers list, I prefer to use a FlatList instead of Scrollview because FlatList is more efficient.
 Then I turned the list into a carousel applying style and animations with the library react-native-reanimated.
 Clicking on an avatar you can see informations such as photo, name and git url.
 <p align='center'>
 <img src="https://github.com/valekuro/stargazers/blob/main/app_screen/result-screen.jpeg?raw=true" width=200>